P&G CEO would change debate from 'social justice to winning' to bolster diversity | Business

 Procter & Gamble CEO Jon Moeller told Wall Street analysts on Thursday that changing the dialogue to "winning" from "social justice" would be a more effective way to promote women and diverse people.
 In response to a question about why the Tide maker has not yet had a female CEO, despite women heavily using its laundry detergent and baby diapers, Moeller said "I expect that someday, you will" see a female CEO at P&G.

-Moeller also said that P&G has made "really significant progress" in linking diverse representation in its leadership to its business success.
+Moeller added that P&G has made "really significant progress" in linking diverse representation in its leadership to its business success.
 "We're increasingly serving a more and more diverse group of consumers," he said.
-"100% of the growth in North America is going to be multicultural consumers in the next decade."
+"One hundred percent of the growth in North America is going to be multicultural consumers in the next decade."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)